drhelius/MicroHack/README.md

 ### Goal

-Your production-ready Container App is still missing one thing, you cannot really use it for anything, yet.
+Your production-ready Container App is still missing one thing: you cannot really use it for anything yet.
 Time to host your own small AI model that you can chat with via the app.

 ### Actions